The Lord of the Rings (film series): The Return of the King

-Gandalf, Théoden and the others go to Isengard, and reunite with Merry and Pippin.
-Gandalf retrieves Saruman's palantír, and the group returns to Edoras to celebrate their victory at Helm's Deep.
-Pippin looks into the palantír, seeing Sauron and a burning tree.
+Gandalf, Théoden and the others reunite with Merry and Pippin at Isengard, where Gandalf retrieves Saruman's palantír.
+Back at Edoras for a victory celebration, Pippin looks into the palantír, seeing Sauron and a burning tree.
 Gandalf deduces that the enemy plans to attack Gondor; he rides there with Pippin to warn its leader, Denethor.
 Pippin triggers the lighting of warning beacons to call Rohan for help.

-Frodo and Sam witness the Nazgûl leader heading to Gondor with his army of Orcs.
-Sam and Frodo argue.

 Elrond gives Aragorn Andúril, reforged from the shards of Elendil's sword Narsil, and urges him to claim Elendil's throne in Gondor.
 Aragorn travels the Paths of the Dead, and pledges to release the ghosts there from their curse should they come to Gondor's aid.

-Gollum leads Frodo into Shelob's lair.
-Shelob paralyses and binds Frodo.
-Sam wounds Shelob.
-Mourning Frodo's apparent death, Sam takes the Ring to complete the quest, but realizes his mistake when Orcs take Frodo captive.
+Gollum convinces Frodo to send Sam away and leads him into Shelob's lair.
+Shelob paralyses and binds Frodo, but Sam returns and drives her off.
+Believing Frodo dead, Sam takes the Ring to complete the quest, but realizes his mistake when Orcs take Frodo captive.
 He rescues Frodo, and the two continue towards Mount Doom.

-Faramir, sent by Denethor on a suicide charge, returns gravely wounded; Denethor, believing him dead, falls into madness.
-Gandalf marshals the defenders, but the Orc army breaks into the city.
-Denethor attempts to burn himself and Faramir on a pyre, but Pippin and Gandalf rescue Faramir; Denethor dies.

-Théoden leads his army against the Orcs.
-In the ensuing battle, they are opposed by Oliphaunt-riding Haradrim, and the Nazgûl leader mortally wounds Théoden; his niece Éowyn and Merry kill the Nazgûl.
-Aragorn's Army of the Dead overcome Sauron's forces; Aragorn releases the Dead from their curse.
+Denethor sends Faramir on a suicide charge, from which he returns gravely wounded.
+Denethor falls into madness, and as Orcs attack the city he attempts to burn himself and Faramir on a pyre, but Pippin and Gandalf rescue Faramir.
+Théoden leads his army to relieve Minas Tirith.
+He is mortally wounded by the Nazgûl leader, but his niece Éowyn and Merry kill the Nazgûl.
+Aragorn leads the Army of the Dead to defeat Sauron's forces, then releases them from their curse.

-Aragorn marches on Mordor to distract Sauron from Frodo and Sam's quest, drawing the enemy to confront him.
-Gollum attacks.
-Frodo succumbs to the Ring's power and puts it on.
-Gollum bites off his finger, reclaims the Ring, and falls into the lava; the Ring, Sauron, Mordor, and the Orcs are destroyed.
+Aragorn marches on Mordor to distract Sauron from Frodo and Sam's quest, drawing the enemy to confront him at the Black Gate.
+At Mount Doom, Gollum and Frodo fight for the Ring; Gollum momentarily wins by biting off Frodo's finger, but falls into the lava, destroying the Ring, Sauron, and Sauron's armies.
 Frodo and Sam are rescued by Eagles.

 The Fellowship reunites in Gondor.
 Aragorn is crowned King and marries Arwen.
 The hobbits return home and Sam marries Rosie Cotton.
 Four years later, Frodo, still traumatised, leaves for the Undying Lands with Bilbo, Gandalf, and the remaining Elves.
 He gives Sam the Red Book of Westmarch, detailing their adventures.